databrary/policies/agreement-annex-III.md

 others, and these should be stored on Databrary only after special consideration.
-For example, first or last names, home location information more specific than state, and contact information are generally considered high risk for the disclosure of participants\' identities.
+For example, first or last names, home location information more specific than state, and contact information are generally considered high risk for the disclosure of participants' identities.
 These data items should **not** be uploaded to Databrary.

 Video and audio recordings may be uploaded to Databrary if the